LadyBoonami/neo-ed/README.md

 ### Line Range

+- `c`: replace the selected lines.
+  The command history (press Up) contains the previous contents of the line, and the indentation prefix of the line.
 - `d`: delete the selected lines.
 - `J<sep><pattern><sep><flags>`: split the line(s) on each match of lua pattern `<pattern>`.
   `<sep>` may be any punctuation character (usually `/`).